marcoguerri/marcoguerri.github.io/_posts/2015-08-17-lvmbackup.markdown

   └─vg1-swap (dm-5)     253:5    0     1G  0 lvm
 {% endhighlight %}

-Now comes the hard part.
-The LVs occupy around 30GB altogether, therefore the physical volume should be resized accordingly.
-However, this operation is not immediately straightforward because the physical extents (PE) which map the logical extends (LE) could be located anywhere on the physical volume.
-The physical extents must be therefore shrinked together and moved at the beginning of the physical volume.
+The LVs occupy around 30GB altogether, hence the underlying physical volume could be resized to match this value with the usual safety margin.
+Unfortunately, this operation is not immediately straightforward because the physical extents (PE) which map the logical extends (LE) are normally fragmented throughout the whole physical volume.
+The physical extents must be therefore collected at the beginning of the PV.
-It's first necessary to verify how many PE are used and how these are mapped on the PV.
+*pvdisplay* and *pvs* can be used to verify how many PEs are used and how these are mapped on the PV.